Street Cred: The Fame and Shocking Death of Cải Lương Icon Thanh Nga | Saigoneer

 In 2015, the Vietnamese government decided to honor eight artists with street names, including Nga.
 Her District 9 stretch of road is a far cry from the glamorous sections of Saigon where she lived, performed and fraternized with socialites.
 Similar to many streets in districts beyond the city center, the short stretch of road is a smattering of humble homes and shops.
 Such relative anonymity seems fitting for one of the nation’s most famous cải lương singers.
 The genre continues to decline in popularity and visibility thanks to changing tastes and the emergence of alternative forms of entertainment.
 Yet, in the same way fans and loved ones are dedicated to keeping her memory alive, impassioned individuals are working to preserve cải lương.

-Few people have any particular reason to visit Thanh Nga Street, and yet, queuing up her music on Spotify and going for a stroll down her namesake avenue might hold great appeal for fans of cải lương.
+For some, there is nothing exceptional to lure them to the street, but cải lương fans might find it provides for an enchanting afternoon strolling with her music playing in their headphones.
 The genre itself is one that aims to capture nostalgia for a distant, simple way of life that perhaps never quite existed as beautifully as presented.
 Is such glamorized recollection not a bit like how posthumous celebrity exists when preserved in monuments and names?
 Does the grace and talent of the individual matter, or does our collective memory of what's important?
 Regardless, Thanh Nga's quivering voice floating above zither strings will transport you from one of Saigon's commotion-filled neighborhoods to idyllic countryside rice fields illuminated by candlelight and fireflies.
 It's a scene worth indulging in, real or otherwise.